 Shiloh, Psagot Winery, Beit El, Ma’ale Levona, Jerusalem

 Our first stop today will be at Shiloh, where the Tabernacle stood for 369 years.
 We will be led through the Shiloh Children’s home by its founder, David Ruvin and then we will walk through the uncovered ruins of Shiloh.
 There will be another wine tasting opportunity and a picnic at the Psagot Winery (compliments of Hanoch and Mike) after which we will go to Beit El and Ma’ale Levona.
-It will then be time to go “Up to Jerusalem” where we will be spending three nights and celebrating Shabbat at the King Solomon Hotel.
+It will then be time to go “Up to Jerusalem” where we will be spending three nights and celebrating Shabbat at our Hotel.

 Kotel Tunnels, Davidson’s Center, Old City

 We will begin this day with an amazing tour of the Kotel Tunnels and Davidson’s Center, including a time for prayer at the Western Wall.
 After lunch we will visit the son of the first Jew to buy a home in the Old City after the 1967 war.
 Our good friends, Moshe and Dov Kempenski, at Shorashim in the Old City, will talk to us about life in Jerusalem.
 Before heading back to our hotel for dinner we will take some time for a bit of “Retail Therapy,” also known as shopping.
 After dinner we will take a short walk to Ben Yehuda Street for an Israeli cultural experience.
 A bit more retail therapy may be needed!